arhamkhnz/next-colocation-template/README.md

 Although colocation is safe by default within the `app/` directory, using private folders improves organization, editor navigation, and prevents conflicts with future Next.js features.

 > Tip: This pattern promotes clarity and consistency, especially in larger projects where structure matters.
-> ℹ️ The `src/` directory is optional in Next.js but is commonly used to keep the project root organized.
+> 💡 While optional, using the `src/` directory is a common convention that keeps your project root clean and separates application logic from configuration files.

 ### Top-Level Routing Groups